-- What law or directive authorizes the rulemaking? - What existing regulations address the problem? - What problem does the rulemaking address? - What issues are connected with the problem? - What facts, surveys, or studies identify and define the problem? - How does this rulemaking attempt to solve the problem? - Were other solutions considered? - $\circ$ Why was this solution chosen? - Is this solution cost-effective? - How will this solution affect the regulated parties?

-- Does this rulemaking contain penalties for noncompliance?

-- Are penalty provisions essential?

-- Can the requirements be monitored?

-- Can the penalty provisions be enforced?

-- Have you identified other documents in this rulemaking and included their Federal Register citations?
-See Example 2-67.

-- Did you publish an Advance Notice of Proposed Rulemaking?

-- Have you announced meetings or hearings?

-- Have you discussed all necessary regulatory analysis and review requirements?

-- What other statutes apply to this rulemaking?

-- How was, or will, public participation be handled?

-- Are there special instructions for mailing public comments?

-- Are there formal or informal hearings?

-- Are there procedures for requesting a public meeting?

-- $\circ$ $\;$ Are there any instructions for filing comments or making oral presentations?

-- Will transcripts of the hearing be made available?

-- Have you used subject headings to break up a lengthy SUPPLEMENTARY

-- INFORMATION section?
-For example:
+- What law or directive authorizes the rulemaking? - What existing regulations address the problem? - What problem does the rulemaking address? - o What issues are connected with the problem? - o What facts, surveys, or studies identify and define the problem? - o How does this rulemaking attempt to solve the problem? - Were other solutions considered? - o Why was this solution chosen? - Is this solution cost-effective? - o How will this solution affect the regulated parties? - Does this rulemaking contain penalties for noncompliance? - o Are penalty provisions essential? - o Can the requirements be monitored? - o Can the penalty provisions be enforced? - Have you identified other published Federal Register documents in this rulemaking and included their Federal Register citations?
+See Example 2-67. - o Did you publish an Advance Notice of Proposed Rulemaking? - o Have you announced meetings or hearings? - Have you discussed all necessary regulatory analysis and review requirements? - What other statutes apply to this rulemaking? - How was, or will, public participation be handled? - o Are there special instructions for mailing public comments? - o Are there formal or informal hearings? - Are there procedures for requesting a public meeting? - Are there any instructions for filing comments or making oral presentations? - o Will transcripts of the hearing be made available? - Have you used subject headings to break up a lengthy SUPPLEMENTARY INFORMATION section?
+For example: - o Background - Statutory authority - Request for comments

-- Background

-- Statutory authority

-- Request for comments

-- Related documents

-- Topical headings

-- Drafting information

-- Public participation

-- o Regulatory analysis